bp88dev/ferret/README.md

 STEP 4: Run the command that works

-STEP 5: Open the Feret folder in terminal
+STEP 5: Open the Ferret folder in terminal

 STEP 6: Go to !runcommands.txt and see which one works